 Do I Need a Doctor’s Referral to Get Screened for Cancer?

-Your primary care will get the appropriate cancer screenings in place for the cancers that are routinely screened.
+Your primary care provider will get the appropriate cancer screenings in place for the cancers that are routinely screened.

-The primary care will ask you several questions during your yearly physical to determine if other screenings are needed.
+The primary care provider will ask you several questions during your yearly physical to determine if other screenings are needed.

 Can I Get a Cancer Screening Without Insurance?